Kindly note: The Govt is very strict on the photograph requirement; please ensure that your photos are as per the specifications.

 Thank you for the smooth and hassle free visa application for Singapore.
 Very happy with the service, I will definitely recommend your service to my friends and colleagues.

-We currently only process Tourist and Business Visas.
-Kindly contact the Embassy for the following visa applications.
+We currently only process China Tourist Visas and China Business Visas.
+Kindly contact the Embassy for the following China visa applications.

 This China Visa type is issued to those who intend to go to China for tourism and sightseeing.
 Proof of travel such as flight confirmation and hotel reservation are required.
 Single-entry, double-entry or multiple-entry is all available for tourists.
 The duration of stay (each visit) normally is 30-60 days.